whipper-team/whipper/README.md

                            characters

-- drive section: [drive:IDENTIFIER], one for each configured drive All these values are probed by morituri and should not be edited by hand.
+- drive section: [drive:IDENTIFIER], one for each configured drive All these values are probed by whipper and should not be edited by hand.
   - `defeats_cache`: whether this drive can defeat the audio cache
   - `read_offset`: the read offset of the drive